YousufAbubakr/yousufabubakr.com/content/projects/ANSYS Fluent Simulation Setup with Fluent Meshing SOP.md

 showInProjects: true
 ---

-A complete step-by-step guide on how to get started with ANSYS Fluent simulations using Fluent meshing.
+Getting started with simulation work is hard, so this is a complete step-by-step guide on how to get started with ANSYS Fluent simulations using Fluent meshing.